 - Cardiac catheterization.
 A long, thin flexible tube (catheter) is inserted in a blood vessel, usually in the groin or wrist, and guided to the heart.
 Dye flows through the catheter to the arteries.
 The dye helps the arteries show up more clearly on X-ray images and video.
 During this test, the provider may measure blood pressure in the blood vessels and heart's chambers.
 Cardiac catheterization can also help show the size of any holes in the heart and blood flow in the area.

 - Walking test.
-Your doctor may order a six-minute walking test to check your tolerance to a mild level of exercise.
+This six-minute walking test is done to see how well you can tolerate a mild level of exercise.